pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 __[Godbolt Link](https://gcc.godbolt.org/z/o3MGqjd9d)__

-If we transpose `result` we get back the matrix in row major format
+If we transpose `result`, we get back the matrix in row major format

 {% raw %}